An atlas of K3 surfaces with finite automorphism group: Rank 5 lattices

-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The surface is a double cover of $\PP^{2}$ branched over a sextic curve with one node and there are $3$ lines through that node such that each line is tangent to the sextic at its other intersection points. \end{prop}
+\begin{prop} The surface is a double cover of $\,\PP^{2}$ branched over a sextic curve with one node, and there are three lines through that node such that each line is tangent to the sextic at its other intersection points. \end{prop}